dodoleonarnci/minecraft-ai/README.md

 # Mindcraft AI <img src="https://s2.loli.net/2025/04/18/RWaFJkY4gSDLViy.png" alt="Official Discord Server" width="36" height="36">

+Minecraft AI explores how AI Characters (AICs) can become creative, expressive, and socially responsive agents inside Minecraft.
+More than just NPCs, these agents can dance, sing, build, and chat—reacting to the world and to players with surprising depth and personality.
+By combining large language models with an open-ended sandbox environment, this project reimagines Minecraft as a playground for human–AI co-creation.

+**The Embodied Turing Test** Rather than asking "Can machines think?", Minecraft AI invites a new question for the generative AI era: Can machines play with us?
+Through open-ended interaction, emergent behaviors, and shared creativity, we explore whether AI can truly engage as a companion—not just in conversation, but in fun, imagination, and collaborative world-building.

 **Minecraft AI** is a project derived from [Mindcraft](https://github.com/kolbytn/mindcraft), building upon the foundational ideas of [Generative Agents](https://github.com/joonspk-research/generative_agents)—including autonomous planning, self-reflection, self-motivated behavior, and long-term goal pursuit—within an interactive Minecraft environment.
 Instead of creating a new memory system from scratch, the project refactors and extends Mindcraft’s original memory infrastructure, introducing dynamic agent profiles, daily self-generated task lists, and reflective behavior cycles.
 These enhancements allow agents to interact, plan, and adapt over time based on their experiences and identity, resulting in a lightweight yet compelling simulation of human-like cognition and social dynamics.

 🦾 This project is currently in development.
 We are continuously adding and optimizing more functions.
 If you have any questions, you're welcome to join our Discord server for further discussions!